MithrilJS/mithril.js/docs/components.md

 }
 ```

-The returned object must hold a `view` function.
+The returned object must hold a `view` function, used to get the tree to render.

 They can be consumed in the same way regular components can.